 7-Day Weight Loss Eating Plan

 Eating for fat loss doesn’t need to be boring or hard.
 Below you’ll find a simple 7-day eating plan that delivers just 1,500 healthy, nutritious calories each day – perfect for fat loss AND keeping you feeling full and satisfied.

 Note: If you do find yourself feeling peckish, checkout our list of fat burning foods and add them to your diet as and where needed.
 These simple, tasty and nutritious foods will keep your snack-a-tite in check, and your metabolism ticking over without piling on the pounds.

 BREAKFAST: Wholegrain cereal topped with 125ml skim milk, 1/2 cup blueberries and 200g low-fat fruit yogurt

-LUNCH: Wholemeal tuna salad roll: 1 wholemeal roll, 1 tsp margarine, Tbsp avocado, 95g can flavored tuna, 2 slices beetroot, 5 thin carrot strips, 4 slices cucumber and 1 slice reduced-fat (<10% fat) cheese.
+LUNCH: Wholemeal tuna salad roll: 1 wholemeal roll, 1 tsp margarine, Tbsp avocado, 95g can flavoured tuna, 2 slices beetroot, 5 thin carrot strips, 4 slices cucumber and 1 slice reduced-fat (<10% fat) cheese.
 Plus, 2 fresh apricots.

 DINNER: 200g baked turkey breasts with pumpkin couscous (1/2 cup dry baked pumpkin, 1/4 cup boiled couscous and 1 tsp rice bran oil), 4 steamed squash and 1/4 cup steamed broccoli.

 SNACKS: 3 wholegrain/9-grain crispbreads topped with 3 Tbsp cottage cheese,1 sliced tomato and cracked pepper.
 1.5 Tbsp sultanas.
 Black or green tea.
-Water – aim to drink at least 1.5 liters daily.
+Water – aim to drink at least 1.5 litres daily.